- Submission guidelines

 No full stops in tables

-No full stops in lists of bullet points except at the end.
+Where bullet points are single words or short phrases (without subject and verb), do not use full stops except at the end.
 Do not capitalise the first letter of each bullet point.

 The courses offered are:

 - the diploma in ophthalmic nursing